 By David Sobelman, Founder & CEO, Generation Income Properties

-David Sobelman is the founder & CEO of Generation Income Properties (a public net lease REIT) and the managing partner of net lease brokerage firm Calkain Cos.
+David Sobelman is the founder & CEO of Generation Income Properties (a public net lease REIT) and managing partner & executive vice president of net lease brokerage firm Calkain Cos.